AI Agents

 - Set Timer Behavior

-The context that Customer Agents execute contains the standard data common across all agent contexts:
+The context that AI Agents execute contains the standard data common across all agent contexts:

 - Session fields